 Dress / Skirts

 Girls’ uniforms must fit properly and not show their midriff or underwear.
 Girls’ uniform must be worn to regulation dress/skirt length.
 Skirts must be worn as designed and not folded over at the waistband to shorten them.
-Dress/skirt length should be at knee length, give or take 2cm to allow for growth.
+Dress/skirt length should be at the middle of the knee, give or take 2cm to allow for growth.

 Earphones must not be worn around the neck, through clothing or be visible during class-time or class transitioning times.